Sommie2000/BWM-GLOBAL-SALES-ANALYSIS-2018-2025-/README.md

 ### KEY INSIGHTS
-1. Australia emerged as the highest revenue generating country with 18%, indicating strong market demand and effective regional sales performance while New Zealand generated the lowest revenuewith 15%
-2. Revenue peaked in June and July, revealing a possible seasonal buying pattern, this insight could be;
-   > Seasonal inventoy planning, Targeted marketing campaigns and Promotional timing strategies
-3. Smooth silky salty chocolate product contributed the highest revenue, suggesting strong product-market fit, customer preference and demand while the product with the lowest revenue is the 70% dark bites
+1. X7 is the best selling BMW model that generated the highest revenue while the lowest generated revenue is the Mini series model
-4. The top sales person is Ches Bonnell, Ches Bonnell generated the highest sales revenue, demostrating strong sales effectiveness
+2. IX is the best selling BMW unit
+  > But here is what is surprising: IX Series model is the most sold unit yet X7 series generated the highest revenue ($286B)
+  > Which proves an important business lesson, high sales volume does not always mean high revenue
+3. Regional sales breakdown - This shows all models sold in each region and X7 model top the highest in all the regions then followed by IX model
-5. The top selling product with the highest boxes shipped is the 50% dark bites chocolate even if it didnt drive the highest sales revenue
+4. China is the top selling region with the highest generated revenue ($402B)
+5. BEV_Share vs Premium share:
+ > This revealed an interesting strategic shift, while premium share declined slightly by 2% (-2%YoY), overall revenue increased, supported by a strong 14% YoY growth in BEV share.
+This suggests that accelerated electric vehicle adoption is reshaping the traditional product mix without compromising financial performance.
+The data reflects a strategic transition phase — where electrification is not only growing rapidly but actively driving revenue expansion
+6. Economic Indicators:
+ > GDP Growth vs Fuel Price Index, The chart compares the trend of fuel price index and GDP growth from 2018 to 2025.
+Fuel prices show a gradual increase over the period, while GDP growth fluctuates and slightly declines.
+This suggests that rising fuel costs may place pressure on economic growth and consumer purchasing power, which can influence vehicle demand and aaccelerate the shift toward electric mobility.

 ### INTERACTIVE ANALYSIS
-To enhance usability, I integrated a Year Slicer, allowing dynamic filtering of the performance metrics across different years.
+To enhance usability, I integrated Year and Region Slicer, allowing dynamic filtering of the performance metrics across different years and regions.
 This helps uncover;
 - Year-over-year performance change
 - Shifts in product demand